prestesd/prestesd/README.md

 ## Hello!
 I'm Dani!

-I'm a chemistry teacher with a Master's Degree and a beginner in the world of programming.
+I'm software developer working and UX advocate; and also a chemistry teacher with a Master's Degree!
 I'm focused on studying Internet Systems, which is also the name of the course I'm studying at [IFRS](http://www.poa.ifrs.edu.br/index.php?option=com_content&view=article&layout=edit&id=3206).

-Taking my first steps and enjoying the trip.
-Thanks for reading!

 ### Already worked with:
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)